Dynamo

 Dynamo is a network analysis tool.
 It's free and open-source.
 Here's what she looks like:

-Dynamo is for use on networks where you can see everyone else's frames bouncing around (e.g. on a wireless network, or on a wired network with a hub).
-In order to be able to see everyone else's frames, your network card must support Promiscuous Mode (this means that the card will take in a frame even if the frame's destination MAC address is not equal to the card's own MAC address).
-Dynamo is far less useful on a wired network that has a switch because you can't see other people's frames.
+Dynamo is most useful on a network where you can see everyone else's frames bouncing around (e.g. on a wireless network, or on a wired network with a hub) however it is still useful on a wired switched network.
+In order to be able to see everyone else's frames, your network card must support Monitor Mode (this means that the card will take in a frame even if the frame's destination MAC address is not equal to the card's own MAC address).
 With the latest version of Dynamo you can:

 To download Dynamo, follow the instructions for your platform: